 These base layers are also super lightweight and flexible, making them perfect for skiing as they provide essential comfort.

 Merino Wool Base Layers

-Rearing and shearing merino sheep is a labour intensive process, so merino wool can be more expensive to buy.
+Rearing and shearing merino sheep is a labour-intensive process, so merino wool can be more expensive to buy.

 What Are Mid Layers?

 These knitted layers are essential for providing warmth in chilly temperatures, which you will most definitely come across when skiing.
-The various different styles allow you to choose what suits you best, while all serve a shared ultimate purpose of keeping you snug – often in a lightweight and flexible manner, so as to not hinder your performance on the slopes.
+The various different styles allow you to choose what suits you best, while they all serve a shared ultimate purpose of keeping you snug – often in a lightweight and flexible manner, so as to not hinder your performance on the slopes.

 What Are Outer Layers?

 Whether you opt for a ski jacket or a classic waterproof, there are a few things to look out for when buying your outer layer.
 After layering up with your base layers and mid-layers, the outer has the main responsibility of being waterproof, breathable and windproof.

 Our ski jackets can be waterproof up to 20,000mm and are commonly windproof, although it’s always worth checking.
 Wind-resistance will ensure that even the strongest of gales won’t penetrate the material.
 Furthermore, taped seams are an additional measure for waterproofing jackets, so this is also worthwhile double-checking when shopping for something suitable.
 If you have any more questions, check out our Guide to Buying a Ski Jacket.

 Look for ventilation zips under the arms, along with a breathable shell fabric.
 These work in tandem with your other layers, allowing moisture to escape and keeping you dry.